 Skip to content

 Carolina Gull is an on-trend sage green color that hasn’t been used in a million homes yet!
+Truly this is one of the most underrated sages on the market.
+I looked up the Google trend line for the last 5 years, and there’s not a whole lot going on there.

+If you’re wondering why, I have no idea!
 It’s subtle, versatile, and probably goes with your existing colors and decor.

 Carolina Gull Swatch beside picture of gray gulls in a blue sky

-What Color is Benjamin Moore Carolina Gull (2138-40)
+What Color is Benjamin Moore Carolina Gull?
+(2138-40)

 I would say that Carolina Gull is a pretty accurate sage color, with a bit more life and brightness than other options.